saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-gke/README.md

 > -With above example, this shows an approx ~195-200 GB/s being used for message sizes from 1GB+ on the NCCL test.
 This shows usage of almost all available 1600 Gbps network bandwidth, using conversion formular (X GB/s * 8) = Y Gbps

+### Note: Delete your NCCL Test Pods before more to next steps.

 ### *Optional : Topology Awareness Setup*

 If you are using the compact placement or gSC shared reservation when creating A3+ nodepool, you can set up topology awareness configuration to gain better network performance.